Allegheny-Computer-Science-203-S2019/cs203-S2019-assessment/assessment.md

 * Setup and configure Travis CI
   * N = Fails to perform any setup and configuration of Travis CI
   * I = Sets up and configures Travis CI which performs no checks
-  * A = Sets up and configures Travis CI without performing checks on less relevant project deliverables
+  * A = Sets up and configures Travis CI that performs checks on less relevant project deliverables
   * G = Sets up and configures Travis CI to perform checks on the most relevant project deliverables